GIGA-AnimalGenomics-BLV/Public/PIC/README.md

 )
 ```

-PIC R wrapper function for clonality analysis.
-To better understand what is achieved behind the hood, please refer yourself to PIC library [PIC R library]() which will be later available.
+PIC() is the wrapper function of our clonality analysis.